-Important: Do not place the codebase keyword or any other keyword after the filterMask and runtimeFilterMask keywords.
+- Important: Do not place the codebase keyword or any other keyword after the filterMask and runtimeFilterMask keywords.
 The Signed By and the Java Authentication and Authorization Service (JAAS) Principal keywords are not supported in the spi.policy file.
 The Signed By keyword is supported in the following policy files: java.policy, server.policy, and client.policy.
 The JAAS Principal keyword is supported in a JAAS policy file that is specified by the Java Virtual Machine (JVM) system property, java.security.auth.policy.
-You can statically set the authorization policy files in java.security.auth.policy with auth.policy.url.n=URL where URL is the location of the authorization policy.

-Modify the spi.policy file with the Policy Tool.
+You can statically set the authorization policy files in java.security.auth.policy with auth.policy.url.n=URL where URL is the location of the authorization policy. - 1.
+Extract the policy file. - a.
+From the command prompt, enter wsadmin> set obj [\$AdminConfig extract cells/cell_name/nodes/node_name/spi.policy c:/temp/test/spi.policy] - 2.
+Edit the extracted spi.policy with the Policy Tool. - 3.
+Check in the policy file. - a.
+Enter the following from a command prompt wsadmin> \$AdminConfig checkin cells/cell_name/nodes/node_name/spi.policy c:/temp/test/spi.policy \$obj.